surlykke/Go-Generics-with-constraints/README.md

 }
 ```

+The idea could be:

-The idea would be that the compiler should verify the correctness of this code at the point of definition,
+*   The compiler (still) verifies the correctness of this code at the point of definition.
-and on instantiation apply the first branch of the static if for types implementing `Ordered`,
+*   On instantiation apply the first switch case that matches (ie. `T` implements the concept).
-the second branch for types implementing `Lessable` and the third (issuing a compiler error) for all others.

-There are problems with this:
+*   If no case matches, the compiler issues a compile error, something like "Type must implement one of `Ordered`, `Lessable`."
+*   A `default` entry is allowed, so that all types can be handled in one switch.

+I have not included type switch in this proposal.
+While this construct works nicely for the `Max` example,
-- We introduce new syntax here, and I'm not convinced that it's usefulness is broad enough to warrant that.
+I'm not convinced that it's usefulness is broad enough to warrant its addition to Go.
-- It will complicate compiling.
-In particular, the compiler would have to be able to handle nested 'static if's
-  to an arbitrary depth, and carry these branches around.
-- The syntax may not be the right one.
-An alternative could some form of type switch.

-As I'm no sure what form of specialization is the best or how beneficial it really is,
-this proposal does _not_ include a specialization mechanism.

 I feel the subject is complicated enough that it should be considered separately.